 San José Church, or Iglesia de San José, was built on land donated by Don Juan Ponce de Leon, under the supervision of Dominican friars in 1532, making it the second-oldest church in the Western Hemisphere and certainly one of the oldest structures in the city.
 Yet the church has been closed for 13 years and is experiencing severe deterioration and structural damage problems.
 (This would explain why we haven’t been able to tour the church during our last few visits to the island.)

-This month, I was thrilled to learn that this enduring religious attraction of my youth, San José Church, had been added to the National Trust’s 2013 list of America's 11 Most Endangered Historic Places.
-And, like I was, you might be surprised to learn that this structure -- built long before the Mayflower arrived in New England -- is the first site in Puerto Rico to be named on the annual list.
+In June 2013, I was thrilled to learn that this enduring religious attraction of my youth, San José Church, had been added to the National Trust’s list of America's 11 Most Endangered Historic Places.
+And, like I was, you might be surprised to learn that this structure—built long before the Mayflower arrived in New England—is the first site in Puerto Rico to be named on the annual list.

 The church has gone through extensive renovations over the past several years, and construction has been slow progressing.
 Patronato de Monumentos de San Juan, a nonprofit organization in charge of the restoration effort, is committed to doing authentic restoration, including the use of original materials and techniques, which will take longer but will ensure the long-term preservation of the structure.